-The intern will have opportunities to gain practical knowledge and experience in the areas of library instruction, tutorial design, assessment, reference, and collection development.
+The intern will have opportunities to gain practical knowledge and experience in the areas of library instruction, online guide design, reference, collection development, and open educational resources (OER).
 An effort will be made to tailor special projects to the interests and skills of the intern.

 - LIS 601 Introduction to Reference & Information Services

 - Excellent written and verbal communication skills

 - Ability to work in a professional and cooperative manner with other librarians and staff